Aqir

-Aqir, also spelt Akir and Akkur, was a Palestinian Arab village in the Ramle Subdistrict, located 9 km southwest of Ramla and 1 km north of Wadi al-Nasufiyya (today called Nahal Ekron).
+Aqir, also spelt 'Aqr, Akir and Akkur, was a Palestinian Arab village in the Ramle Subdistrict, located 9 km southwest of Ramla and 1 km north of Wadi al-Nasufiyya (today called Nahal Ekron).
 It was depopulated and demolished and replaced by Kiryat Ekron.

 History

-Until the early 20th century, Aqir was thought to lie at the site of the ancient Philistine city of Ekron, that has now been identified as Tel Mikne, 9 km to the south.
+Until the early 20th century, Aqir was thought to lie at the site of the ancient Philistine city of Ekron ('Aqrūn), that has now been identified as Tel Mikne, 9 km to the south.
 The error seems rooted in antiquity; The Romans referred to the village as Accaron.

 Archeological excavations indicate that a pottery workshop operated there during the Roman era, and a glass workshop was there during the Byzantine era.
 Buildings from the Abbasid era have also been excavated.

 In the 10th century, Al-Muqaddasi writes of Aqir (Ekron) as "A large village with a mosque.
 Its inhabitants are much given to good works.
 The bread here is not to be surpassed for quality.
 The village lies on the high road from Ar-Ramlah to Makka."
 Yakut called it Al Akir, and said it belonged to Ar Ramlah.

 The village mosque had a construction text, made in naskhi script, and dating it to 1296–7.